hyojeong-son/hyojeong-son.github.io/index.md

 <a id="awards"></a>

 - Lisa Tanzi and Charles Egerton Endowed Graduate Fellowship (2024)
-  Awarded by the University of Washington Department of Mathematics.
+  -Awarded by the University of Washington Department of Mathematics.

 - Summer Math Scholarship (2018)
   Awarded by the Stony Brook University Mathematics Department; covered two semesters of tuition.